Absence of electrical activity for a period of time. Caused by one of the following mechanisms:

 PR Interval: Absent during the pause.
 Underlying: 0.12 - 0.20 seconds and constant.

 QRS Complex: Absent during the pause.
 Underlying <0.12 seconds.

-Common Causes: myocarditis, MI, hyperkalemia, ischemia, HF, medications (beta-blockers, calcium channel blockers), increased vagal tone, sick sinus syndrome.
+Common Causes: myocarditis, MI, hyperkalemia, ischemia, heart failure, medications (beta-blockers, calcium channel blockers), increased vagal tone, sick sinus syndrome.

-Hemodynamic Effect: Dependent on length, frequency and CO.
+Hemodynamic Effect: Dependent on length, frequency and cardiac output.
 Some may be asymptomatic.
-May have signs/symptoms of drop in CO (weakness, dizziness, lightheadedness, syncope).
+May have signs/symptoms of drop in cardiac output (weakness, dizziness, lightheadedness, syncope).